-Over recent times, the advent of online reputation management has really picked up speed.
-And one of the biggest pillars to ORM is?
+In recent times, the advent of online reputation management has really picked up speed.
+And one of the biggest pillars of ORM is?
 You guessed it right!
 Customer reviews.

 Why is it important?
-Because a customer is the king; and you as a brand want to know how you’re doing in the eyes of your target audience.
+Because a customer is a king, and you as a brand want to know how you’re doing in the eyes of your target audience.
 This type of social validation is what everyone is looking for and customer reviews sit at the forefront of it.

 The fact of the matter is that all these reviews and ratings are alive and well for everyone to see; hence, occupy prime importance.

 And if we haven’t stated before, here’s another reinforcement.
-There can be no other alternative source of validation which just hits the right chords as customer reviews do.
+There can be no other alternative source of validation that just hits the right chord as customer reviews do.

 Image Source:- Bright Local

 Customer reviews can act as a deal maker or deal breaker truth be told.
-Even the decision of opting for a top notch magento ecommerce development agency demands solid research before taking the plunge.
+Even the decision of opting for a top-notch Magento SEO company demands solid research before taking the plunge.
 Why wouldn’t sane customers do the same?

-And even above that are brands which have received the top most ratings and reviews.
+And even above that are brands that have received the top most ratings and reviews.
 Hence, it pays good dividends to have customers rating you.

-What do wordpress experts for hire stress on the most?
+What do WordPress experts for hire stress the most?
 Landing pages.
-A landing page is not just any other web page; it is THE biggest marketing channel present on the website; the first thing every visitor looks at and more.
+A landing page is not just any other web page; it is the biggest marketing channel present on the website; the first thing every visitor looks at and more.
 And as we all know, first impressions are made only once.
 Especially for all e-commerce websites, a landing page is one of the key aspects in terms of sales.

-Even a potent woocommerce development service pairing fails if the online reviews are all negative.
+Even a potent WooCommerce development pairing fails if the online reviews are all negative.

 What are online reviews essentially?
 Positive reviews simply act as badges of trust and quality in the eyes of consumers.
-We’ve already stressed on the validation aspect above; hence, this is kind of self explanatory.
+We’ve already stressed the validation aspect above; hence, this is kind of self-explanatory.

 One can’t undermine the importance of product reviews in online shopping.
-The biggest thing about trust is; once its lost, it is almost impossible to garner it back.
+The biggest thing about trust is; that once it’s lost, it is almost impossible to garner it back.
 And most businesses run on trust and nothing else.
-Why would you rather spend extra on a pair of Nike shoes than buying from some other brand which might be better looking?
+Why would you rather spend extra on a pair of Nike shoes than buy from some other brand which might be better looking?
 Trust is what!